 Sadly, a lot of companies don’t invest heavily in teaching their lead teams management skills.
 Often people are promoted due to their work ability without serious consideration being made to their managerial or leadership skills.
-Often a lot of leaders I work with say that they spend their time equally between doing their job and managing their team.
+A lot of leaders I work with say they spend their time equally between doing their job and managing their team.
 If they haven’t been equipped with the tools to manage, holes start to appear and performance wanes.

 This can have a huge impact to a company in terms of profit and overall staff happiness and wellbeing.
 It’s hugely evident that companies that invest in their management team’s skillset gain the biggest rewards.

 I dare say that a lot of us have experienced bad management styles but it’s how you manage up that counts.
 Many people would rather leave a role than try and work with a management style that doesn’t suit them, but I always urge my clients to try and identify the issues and work on them together.
 It can be a frustrating situation; your boss may have been propelled into this position without support or training.
 As a result, you are not being managed and supported as you should be.
 It’s a fail on both sides.

 If someone feels they are being uninspired and unsupported by their manager I always urge them to speak to their boss.
 They should be comfortable speaking openly and honestly, without criticism.
 A lot of the time this transparency works wonders as they can work on and grow their relationship together.
-A lot of the time the manager is struggling and allowing them the opportunity to learn and grow and get the support they need is vital.
+Often the manager is struggling, so allowing them the opportunity to learn and grow and get the support they need is vital.